Umuzi-org/ACN-syllabus/content/projects/data-science-specific/bootcamp-exploratory-data-analysis/_index.md

 2. Are there any other problems with the data?
 If so, fix them.

-3. Identify the country with the lowest % of the population under 15 and the one with the highest.
+3. Identify the country with the lowest % of their population under 15 and the one with the highest.

 4. Which region has the highest % of the population over 60?